-Sean Gray, the former associate head coach at Boston University, enters his fifth season at Princeton with the program looking to continue moving towards the upper echelon of the sport.
-What the Tigers have done over the last two seasons has been nothing short of remarkable, and the program doesn't look ready to stop that progress anytime soon.
+Sean Gray, the former associate head coach at Boston University and a member of the Virginia Tech Athletic Hall of Fame, enters his sixth season at Princeton with the program looking to continue moving towards the upper echelon of the sport.
+What the Tigers have done over the last three seasons has been nothing short of remarkable, and the program doesn't look ready to stop that progress anytime soon.

 Prior to the 2013-14 season, Princeton had won a total of 24 D-I dual matches over eight seasons, and it had sent an average of fewer than one wrestler to the NCAA Championships per season.
-Over the last two, the Tigers won 20 D-I matches, sent six wrestlers to NCAAs, placed 11 at the EIWA Championships — and did so while bringing in back-to-back Top-20 recruiting classes.
+Over the last three, the Tigers won 28 D-I matches, sent 10 wrestlers to NCAAs, placed 17 at the EIWA Championships — and did so while bringing in back-to-back Top-20 recruiting classes.

 And the future only looks brighter.